bisturi/bisturi/docs/reference/03_int_field.md

 ...    f = Int(endianness='local')
 ```

-The code should be self explaining.
-But to remove any doubt,
+The code should be self explanatory, but to remove any doubt:

 ```python
 >>> a = b'\x00\x00\x00\x01'  # 1